adamtorres/importing-tutorial/readme.md

 sys	0m0.051s
 ```

 The overhead run took 0.138 seconds and the sleep run took 3.278 seconds.
 That actually works out to exactly 3.14 seconds for the `time.sleep` command.
 This doesn't always happen as the overhead depends on what else is going on in the os.
+I was honestly surprised it worked out so neatly.
+On a second run of the empty string, the time was not the same.

 ----